Director of James Bond Movie ‘No Time to Die’ Cary Joji Fukunaga to Direct Episodes of Apple TV+ Series - The Mac Observer

 Cary Joji Fukunaga, who directed the perenially dealyed James Bond movie No Time to Die, is to direct the first three episodes of Apple TV+ series Masters of the Air.
-Deadline also reported that he is in talks to sign a first look deal with the steaming service.
+Deadline also reported that he is in talks to sign a first look deal with the streaming service.

 James Bond Director Cary Joji Fukunaga Set to Sign First Look Deal With Apple TV+